 Partecipating companies: Adige S.p.A., Bluetensor s.r.l. and Leonardo S.p.A.

 First cohort in the Academic Year 2019/2020 (35° cycle).

-The ‘Industrial Innovation Doctoral Programme’ is an interdisciplinary programme of the University of Trento, and in particular of the Information Engineering and Computer Science (DISI) and the Industrial Engineering (DII) Departments in collaboration with the Economics and Management Department (DEM), and the Fondazione Bruno Kessler (FBK).
+The ‘Industrial Innovation Doctoral Programme’ is an interdisciplinary programme of the University of Trento, and in particular of the Information Engineering and Computer Science (DISI) and the Industrial Engineering (DII) Departments in collaboration with the Economics and Management Department (DEM), the Civil, Environmental and Mechanical Engineering Department (DICAM), the Physics Department,and the Fondazione Bruno Kessler (FBK).
 Companies are key players of the programme involved in both the design of the educational path and in the doctoral positions activation.

 The aim of this doctoral school is to train experts on technological innovation that will get access to managerial positions within the industrial environment.
 With this training, students will get both technical and scientific specialisation on the Industry 4.0 scenarios and soft skills on innovation management.